 This post will outline the role relationships play in behaviour support, I will also outline some of the research led practices I have used.
 Before I start I do want to say that I have read studies I do not agree with.
 I also know that a huge number of studies conducted ON Autistic children/adults focus on strategies intended to normalise social behaviours which is a huge ethical issue.
 Fortunately I have had the opportunity to listen to and discuss elements of my practice with actually Autistic academics and practitioners.
 This has greatly shaped my approach and ethos towards behaviour support, I will also admit this has slanted my view of a lot of studies that remove the human element from behaviour and reduce the children to purely objects to study.
 To this end I fully expect some of the approaches in the post and the presentation to be a bit controversial and I am 100% sure that at least some of them will contravene your school (or center's) behaviour policy.

-As part of the Special Education Slow Chat I asked: What Research/Journals should those interested in SEND be reading.
+Research SEN Teachers Should be Using.
+During an online Special Education discussion I asked: What Research/Journals should those interested in SEND be reading?
 Here are the top 6 answers for recommended SEND research into special education.
 Some of these are free to access, others require a subscription.
-I would be interested to hear what your essential reading is for… Continue reading 6 Links to SEND Research #SpEdSC
+I would be interested to hear what your… Continue reading 6 Essential Special Educational Needs Research Resources

 Everything about our classroom is a decision we have made, if the desks are set up a certain way it is either because we put them like that or we decided (consciously or unconsciously) that they were fine as we found them.